 The Director of Human Resources, ex-officio, non-voting; and

-The two (2) Policy Officers, ex-officio, non-voting; and
+The Society Officers, ex-officio, non-voting; and

 Six appointed members.
 Four appointed positions shall be two-year positions in staggered terms with two appointed each year and two shall be one year positions.